gurish165/factory-floor-designer/docs/prd.md

 ## UI/UX Details

 ### Design Style
-The entire application adheres to a dark mode color scheme with an Apple-like UI style, creating a modern, professional appearance that reduces eye strain during extended use sessions.
-The engineering team has discretion in selecting appropriate UI component libraries to achieve this aesthetic, provided they maintain consistency throughout the application.
+The entire application adheres to a very dark mode color scheme with an Apple-like /shadcn UI style, creating a modern, professional appearance tha engineering team has discretion in selecting appropriate UI component libraries to achieve this aesthetic, provided they maintain consistency throughout the application.

 For color selection of objects, the application implements a basic React color selector tool that gives users adequate choice while keeping the interface simple and intuitive.
 This straightforward approach to color selection aligns with the overall goal of making the application accessible to users regardless of their design expertise.